 Check-in at 9am at Staten Island Urby

 When you arrive at Staten Island Urby, please find the bib-pickup area and wait in line.
 Have your Tour de Staten Island registration confirmation email accessible on your phone.
-After you have your bib in hand, you can head to the start line and await release.
+After you have your bib in hand, you can head to the starting line!